 Carter has received master classes from Frank Heneghan, Charles Watt, Marlies van Ghent, Willem Brons, David Kuyken, Mila Baslawskaja, Igor Roma, Enrico Pace, Boris Petrushansky, Riccardo Risaliti, Dina Joffe, Jin Ju and Natalia Trull.

 In 2010 Carter won second prize at the International Bach Festival of Seattle and second prize at the Russian Composer Festival.
 In 2012 he was awarded first prize at the Young Musician of the Year competition of the Royal Concertgebouw Open.
 In early 2013 he won second prize at the Princess Christina Concours Junior, a national competition for young musical talents.
 In 2013 and 2015 he made it to the semifinals of his age bracket at the Young Pianist Festival’s International Piano Competition in Amsterdam.
 In the spring of 2015 he came in second place at the Princess Christina Concours West.
-This November he won the title Classic Young Master during the "Meesterproef" in De Doelen.
+In November 2016 he won the title Classic Young Master during the "Meesterproef" in De Doelen.
 The prize includes a two year support trajectory by the Classic Young Masters Foundation.

 Carter is currently in his senior year at the Stedelijk Gymnasium in Haarlem.
 Besides playing the piano and conducting Carter enjoys listening to rap music and following American football.